SymfonyCasts/phpspec/sfcasts/custom-matcher-implementation.md

 For the other method, copy this, paste, and just tweak the language a little bit.

-We *now* have a fully-functional custom matcher that allows to use this new, natural, language inside of *any* of our spec files.
-Well, that *should* be true - if everything works!
-Let's try it:
+We *now* have a fully-functional custom matcher that allows us to use this new, natural, language inside of *any* spec file.
+Well... assuming it works - try it out:

 ```terminal-silent
 ./vendor/bin/phpspec run
 ```

-It passes!
+All green!
 Next: it's time to talk about how phpspec fits into the entire world of testing.
-For example, there are functional tests, integration tests, and unit tests... and also multiple tools like PHPUnit and Behat.
-Let's put this all into perspective.
+For example, there are functional tests, integration tests, and unit tests... and multiple tools like PHPUnit and Behat.
+Let's dive into this big mess of tools and buzzwords.